Restorative

 Category: Restorative

-11) A patient with attrition has severe cervical pain.
-What is the likely cause?
+11) A 15-year-old patient has extensive proximal caries.
+What is the best treatment plan?

 12 / 46